 Back in the main house, I meet two women who are responsible for cooking a hot meal for the kids every day after school; Actually, if they were in school.
 I quickly find myself peeling potatoes, lots of them in fact!
 I have never peeled so many potatoes in my life – 40 hungry children have to be fed later on in the afternoon.

 I see the volunteers sitting outside and preparing the games they plan to play with the kids this afternoon.
 Then an idea pops into my head!
 We can play rounders!
 I still remember the game from my own time at school and as we will see later, it would be a great success with the kids!
 Two boys, maybe 7 or 8 years old, have been hanging around in front of the centre’s gate for hours- Garbage lies around them everywhere.
 Their clothes are covered in holes and they don’t wear any shoes.
-Asking them why they are not wearing shoes, the answer is “gebroke”, which means broken in Afrikaans.
+Asking them why they are not wearing all day shoes, the answer is “gebroke”, which means broken in Afrikaans.
 Obviously they didn’t go to school today.
 We will get to know Brendan, one of the boys a bit better later.

 Around 2pm Annie who is one of the centre’s founders, shows up at the centre.